dsshen/Heighway-Dragon/README.md

+# Heighway Dragon
 This repository contains source code for a web page that generates a Heighway dragon curve in SVG graphics.
-The live site can be viewed [here](https://github.com/dsshen/Heighway-Dragon/).
+The live site can be viewed [here](https://dsshen.github.io/Heighway-Dragon/).